EMC China Lab

 Selection of Disinfection Methods

-When selecting disinfection methods, the compatibility between the disinfection method and the medical device should be considered, including the adaptability of the disinfection factors, their impact on device performance, and their physical or chemical effects on the device materials.
+When selecting disinfection methods, the compatibility between the disinfection method and the medical device shoULd be consideRED, including the adaptability of the disinfection factors, their impact on device performance, and their physical or chemical effects on the device materials.

 For thermal disinfection, factors such as deformation and thermoplastic effects should be taken into account.
 For chemical disinfection, issues such as chemical corrosion, material compatibility, and disinfectant residue should be considered.